-Due Quach (pronounced “Zway Kwok”) is a social entrepreneur who combines mindful leadership with science to empower people to master their mind, perform at their peak, and triumph over adversity.
+Due Quach (pronounced “Zway Kwok”), author of Calm Clarity: How to Use Science to REWIRE YOUR BRAN for Greater Wisdom, Fulfillment, and Joy (Tarcher/Perigee 2018), is a social entrepreneur who combines mindful leadership with science to empower people to master their mind, perform at their peak, and triumph over adversity.
 She is the founder of Calm Clarity, a pioneering program that combines mindful leadership with science to empower people to master their own mind and become their best self across the socioeconomic spectrum.
 She is also the founding chair of the Collective Success Network, a new non-profit to increase college success by building a platform for professions to support, mentor and empower college students from disadvantaged backgrounds.
-Due is the author of the viral Medium piece “Poor and Traumatized at Harvard.”
+Due is also the author of the viral Medium piece “Poor and Traumatized at Harvard.”

 As a young child came to America with her family as refugees from Vietnam. and grew up in a low-income area of Philadelphia where she experienced toxic stress, poverty, prejudice, violence, and crime.
 A living testimony to resilience and grit, Due graduated at the top of her high school and gained admission to Harvard University.
 As a first-generation college student, she conquered numerous obstacles, including turning to neuroscience to overcome post-traumatic stress disorder, and graduated with honors.
 She then earned an MBA from the Wharton School of Business, where she was a Joseph Wharton Fellow.
 After building a successful international business career in management consulting and private equity investments, Due decided to pay it forward by developing Calm Clarity, an original science-based approach to mindful leadership to help empower people across socioeconomic spectrum realize their potential.
 She gained a deep, direct understanding of mindfulness by studying a number of contemplative traditions in India.